The Ultimate Guide on How to Clean Stainless Steel: Tips and Tricks

 Stainless steel is a popular choice for kitchen appliances and utensils due to its sleek and modern look.
 However, its shiny surface can attract fingerprints and smudges easily.
 These smudges not only look unsightly but also leave behind oils and dirt that can build up over time, making the surface look duller.

-See also How to Clean Strawberries
+See also How to Clean a Microwave

 3. Chemicals and cleaners